 Make a Hanging Shoe Organizer Garden

 By repurposing space-saving items like a hanging shoe organizer, you can create an efficient and budget-friendly urban garden even in the smallest city apartment.
 Additionally, shoe organizers make great recycled garden materials for those looking to create a more sustainable urban garden.
 A shoe organizer garden can be hung from a garage, a fence, or a patio railing!

 Craft a DIY Pallet Planter

 For a functional urban garden in a small space, make an easy pallet wall planter!
 You can either mount the pallet to the wall or simply lean it for the same effect.
 These are also great because they can easily be moved within a space or from one garden to another!
 Succulents, flowers, and vegetables like lettuce and spinach grow wonderfully in wall planters.

 Build a Raised Garden Bed

 Raised garden beds can be added to any outside space or small backyard, and they’re ideal for growing plants like strawberries, tomatoes, potatoes, onions, and hot peppers.
 They also make it convenient to plant and harvest your garden in one segmented area.
-Some raised planter boxes can also be kept indoors if your lack outside space for your urban garden!
+Some raised planter boxes can also be kept indoors if you lack outside space for your urban garden!

 Free Up Space with Hanging Planters

-Hanging planters can be made from any number of materials and are simple to install inside apartments, on patios, or outside windows.
+Hanging planters can be made from any number of materials and are simple to DIY or install inside apartments, on patios, or outside windows.
 Not to mention, hanging plants up keeps them out of the way, giving you more usable space at home.
 Herbs, flowers, and crawling plants like beans and cucumbers are great for these types of garden planters.

 Utilize Window Boxes